 Why measure the environmental footprint of something so tiny?

-But in order to do so, they first needed to understand what their impact actually is.
+But to do so, they first needed to understand what their impact actually is.

 The Impact Results

-In 2018, LCA calculations were performed by Ecochain’s environmental specialist Luc Hillege in order define Secrid’s environmental impact and what the biggest hotspots are.
-The impact calculations have been divided into two sections: The Secrid Headquarters and the production chain of Secrid’s products.
+In 2018, LCA calculations were performed in Ecochain’s tool Helix to define the impact of Secrid’s business operations and identify the biggest environmental-impact hotspots.
+The impact calculations were divided into two sections: The Secrid Headquarters and the production chain of Secrid’s products.

 The Secrid Headquarters